zcyphygeodesy/InvStokesHotineMeinesznumintg/README.md

 ## Fortran codes for numerical integral for inverse Stokes, Hotine or Vening-Meinesz operation
 https://www.zcyphygeodesy.com/en/h-nd-142.html
 ## [Algorithm purpose]
-    Using numerical integral of inverse Stokes, Hotine or Vening-Meinesz operation, compute the anomalous gravity field element from the ellipsoidal height grid of the equipotential boundary surface and height anomaly (m) or vertical deflection vector (″, SW) grid on the surface.
+&emsp;```Using numerical integral of inverse Stokes, Hotine or Vening-Meinesz operation, compute the anomalous gravity field element from the ellipsoidal height grid of the equipotential boundary surface and height anomaly (m) or vertical deflection vector (″, SW) grid on the surface.
-Using the inverse Stokes, Hotine or Vening-Meinesz operation, compute the field element from height anomaly or vertical deflection, which can be employed for gravity field inversion in satellite altimetry.
+Using the inverse Stokes, Hotine or Vening-Meinesz operation, compute the field element from height anomaly or vertical deflection, which can be employed for gravity field inversion in satellite altimetry.```
-    The integral of inverse operation formula belongs to the solution of the Stokes boundary value problem, which requires the integrand height anomaly or vertical deflection to be on the equipotential surface, and .
+&emsp;```The integral of inverse operation formula belongs to the solution of the Stokes boundary value problem, which requires the integrand height anomaly or vertical deflection to be on the equipotential surface.```
-    It is usually necessary to employ the remove-restore scheme with a reference geopotential model to use the finite radius for gravity field integral.
-Firstly, remove the model values of source field element on the equipotential boundary surface, then compute the residual values of target field element at the calculation point by integral of inverse operation, and finally restore the model values of target field element at the calculation point.
+&emsp;```It is usually necessary to employ the remove-restore scheme with a reference geopotential model to use the finite radius for gravity field integral.
+Firstly, remove the model values of source field element on the equipotential boundary surface, then compute the residual values of target field element at the calculation point by integral of inverse operation, and finally restore the model values of target field element at the calculation point.```
-    The equipotential surface can be constructed from a global geopotential model (not greater than 360 degrees), which can also be represent by a normal (orthometric) equiheight surface with the altitude of not more than ten kilometers.
+&emsp;```The equipotential surface can be constructed from a global geopotential model (not greater than 360 degrees), which can also be represent by a normal (orthometric) equiheight surface with the altitude of not more than ten kilometers.```
 ![](https://24192633.s21i.faiusr.com/2/ABUIABACGAAg7_zltwYoqNzxqwEwpQ047gg.jpg)
 ## [Main program for test entrance]
     InvStokesHotineMeinesznumintg.f90